 Over the years, I have learnt more and more about this business of making clothes.
 From my own trial and error and also gathering wisdom from those around me with more experience.
 Things like, what shapes fit which bodies, which fabrics I can stitch together and which I can’t, which grading is necessary for which designs, what quantities of fabric I need for mill dying or printing.
 There are endless things to think about.

 Producers & Collaborations

 I have a new producer in Rajasthan.
 Sikander.
 Last year when we started working together we met at his farm house in the courtyard.
 This year he has opened one small shop on the outskirts of town.
-We sat there, drinking chai and discussing the new couple of very limited edition designs I am planning to produce with him this year and the concept of memento mori’s, which was, in this case actually relevant to the design we were discussing.
-Watch this space to see how it develops.
-My friend who also produces clothes and has worked with this tailor for many years gave me this contact.
+We sat there, drinking chai and discussing the new couple of very limited edition designs I am planning to produce with him.
+My friend, who also produces clothes, and has worked with this tailor for many years gave me this contact.

 I am part of a network, a tribe, a family of independent designers and we support each other.We ask each others advice and we sell each others clothes.

 I am excited that I have just started to work with Rachel, a knitwear producer based in England who has set up her own production unit with the aim of specifically working with independent producers and designers and ,where possible, British yarns.
-We are currently at the sampling stage and I am very excited to share more about this as we progress, watch this space, I am very excited to be able to offer knitwear made and produced in the UK will share more about this in a separate post.
+We are currently at the sampling stage and I am very excited to share more about this as we progress, watch this space, I would love to be able to offer knitwear made and produced in the UK

 And finally, thank you for reading to the end of this epic post!